sys-bio/libsbml-draw/docs/source/user/package_description.rst

 ^^^^^

-``libsbml-draw`` provides one Python class, ``SBMLlayout``, for the user to access all methods to use to work with SBML models.
+``libsbml-draw`` provides one Python class, ``SBMLlayout``, for the user to access all methods available for working with SBML models.
+This is the only entry point into libsbml-draw for the user.

-Via methods provided by ``SBMLlayout``, the user can load a model file, draw a model, change render attributes, and write out a model.
+Via methods provided by ``SBMLlayout``, the user can load a model file, draw a model, change render attributes, and write out a model as an SBML file.